-In partnership with the Saskatoon Tribal Council and funded by the International Minerals Innovation Institute, MentorSTEP welcomes senior high school and undergraduate university-level women interested in and/or taking STEM-related degrees.
+In partnership with the Saskatoon Tribal Council and funded by the International Minerals Innovation Institute, MentorSTEP welcomed senior high school and undergraduate university-level women interested in and/or taking STEM-related degrees.

 The program had three components:

-- High school and university students are matched in a Mentorship Circle with a combination of on-campus faculty or mining mentors
+- High school and university students were matched in a Mentorship Circle with a combination of on-campus faculty or mining mentors

-- Mentors and mentees meet during shared events combined with some one-on-one connections
+- Mentors and mentees met during shared events combined with some one-on-one connections

 - Shared learning events once per month (i.e. learning labs, Indigenous cultural events, real or VR mine tours, mining industry support business tours, professional development events)

 - Summer research internships

 - Matched summer research internships for university students at USask

 - Support summer research internships for mining industry partners

-Seven Indigenous female University of Saskatchewan students pursuing STEM disciplines were awarded MentorSTEP internships in 2020.
-These students are working on a range of research issues from water levels and flooding to Indigenous health research, geology, mining and mitigation work, to research at the Canadian Light Source (Synchrotron).
+Seven Indigenous female University of Saskatchewan students pursuing STEM disciplines were awarded MentorSTEP internships in 2020, and nine were awarded in summer 2021.
+These students worked on a range of research issues from water levels and flooding to Indigenous health research, geology, mining and mitigation work, to research at the Canadian Light Source (Synchrotron).